stride3d/stride-website/posts/2024-11-10-investigating-spirv-for-the-shader-system-part-2.md

 * It should be easy to integrate in the engine and easy to package with games, the new shader compiler should not add more complexity to the engine
 * The libraries should be a native, with which we can easily generate bindings, or written in C#
 * If written in C# it should be AOT compatible, for potential future console support.
-* It should also be fast, or use the recommended practices to run fast
+* It should also run fast, or use the recommended practices for high performance

-Searching through the web there are many ways to go about it.
-The first one I've considered was LLVM, there was an ongoing work to add SPIR-V generation, this seemed like a neat idea but was nowhere near ready.
+The first solution I've considered was LLVM, there was an ongoing work to add SPIR-V generation, this seemed like a neat idea but was nowhere near read and not sure if LLVM is fast enough to be used at runtime without creating stutters.

-Shaderc and SPIR-V Tools have some SPIR-V generation capabilities to some degrees but from C# it would be hard to extend the SPIR-V definition.
-It has great support nonetheless, and our friends over at Silk.NET have some bindings for these tools.
+Shaderc and SPIR-V Tools have some SPIR-V generation capabilities to some degrees but from C# it would be hard to extend the SPIR-V specification.
+It has great support nonetheless, and our friends over at [Silk.NET](https://github.com/dotnet/Silk.NET) have some bindings for these tools.

 Another one was the Nintendo Switch emulator Ryujinx, written in C#, it can generate SPIR-V on the fly to translate/compile the console's shaders.
 They have generated C# code based on the SPIR-V headers and specification and are using it to assemble some SPIR-V modules.